-Sexual Assault and Sex Offense Policy and Reporting Procedure
+Sexual Assault & Sex Offense Policy & Reporting Procedure

 Cleveland State Community College will not tolerate sexual assault in any form.
 A student charged with sexual assault can be prosecuted under Tennessee criminal statutes and disciplined under the campus code of student conduct.
 Even if the criminal justice authorities choose not to prosecute, the campus can pursue disciplinary action.

 The college uses the following methods to educate the college community about sexual offense prevention:

 - Counseling brochures designed to inform students of existing on- and off-campus counseling, mental health and other student services for victims of sexual offenses.